KragleStudios/ezdb/README.md

 query:Execute()
 ```

+All input using the wrapper is automatically escaped.
 Check out the [wrapper's source](https://github.com/SomeSortOfDuck/ezdb-wrapper/blob/master/wrapper.lua) for all the things you can do with it.